DataDog/documentation/content/en/developers/marketplace/_index.md

 Datadog customers can then access your tile through the Datadog app either through our [Integrations][2] page or through the [Datadog Marketplace][3].
 While the Integrations page includes integrations built by Datadog and Technology Partners at no cost, the Marketplace is a commercial platform for Datadog customers and Technology Partners to buy and sell a variety of offerings, including integrations, software, and services.

-Follow these steps to develop and publish your Marketplace offering:
+Follow these steps to develop and publish your Integrations page or Marketplace offering:

 ## Apply for a sandbox account